iArcanic/pacific-tours-ccse-cw1-report/report.md

 }
 ```

-When the form is submitted, the `OnPostAsync` function, similar to the `OnGet` function, aims to get the `HotelBookingId` via the URL query parameter, and converts that to a GUID.
+When the form is submitted, the `OnPostAsync` function, aims to get the `HotelBookingId` via the URL query parameter, and converts that to a GUID.
 Using that, it retrieves the relevant `HotelBooking` record's `Hotel` object.
-Using that, it attempts to find that specific hotel's availability and returns that `Hotel` object.
-In the case when the `HotelAvailability` list is populated with at least one item (a record), i.e. a hotel with that availability exists, it then updates the `CheckInDate` and `CheckOutDates` of that record.
-Upon modification, a page redirection is made to "Payments", where the booking ID along with the entity type is passed via the URL query parameter.
-If in the case however that the `HotelAvailability` variable is zero, then an appropriate error message is displayed – to the one which is bound to the client-side element – and the input fields are once again populated with the initial booking parameters.
+It then attempts to find that specific hotel's availability and returns that `Hotel` object.
+In the case when the `HotelAvailability` list is populated with at least one item, i.e. a hotel with that availability, it then updates the `CheckInDate` and `CheckOutDate` of that record.
+Upon modification, a page redirection is made to "/Payments", where the booking ID along with the entity type is passed via the URL query parameter.
+If the `HotelAvailability` variable is zero, then an error message is displayed.

 ```C#
 public async Task<IActionResult> OnPostAsync(string returnUrl = null)